DarkoBorojevic/sass-tutorial/README.md

 ## Available Scripts

-In the project directory, you can run:
+Write your SASS in style.scss file.
+In the root directory, you can run:

 ### `npm run dev`